Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

+which corresponds to approximately a 10\% increase in eigenvalue magnitude (since $e^{0.1}\approx 1.105$).
+If no such index exists, $k$ is set to the index of the maximum jump.
+Fig.~\ref{fig:eigenval_point} illustrates the log eigenvalue spectrum and the corresponding inter-eigenvalue differences.
+The eigenvectors associated with the larger eigenvalues beyond this transition are retained as the signal subspace:

+\textit{Block wise denoising via subspace projection:} The denoised signal is obtained by projecting the input onto the selected subspace.
+Specifically, the signal is partitioned into non overlapping blocks of length $L$, forming vectors $\mathbf{x}_m \in \mathbb{R}^{L}$.
+Each block is denoised using the orthogonal projector $Q_s Q_s^T$:

-This reconstruction suppresses contributions from the noise subspace (smaller, uniformly distributed eigenvalues) and retains only the dominant components of the signal.
+The final denoised signal $\widehat{x}[n]$ is obtained by concatenating the reconstructed blocks.
+This procedure suppresses contributions from the noise dominated subspace while retaining the dominant correlated structure of the EHG signal.
 The resulting noise filtered signal is then used for feature extraction and subsequent classification.